learn-co-curriculum/git-github-git-basics/README.md

 That's it!
 Before you know it, the steps we've learned in this lesson will be so natural you won't even need to think about them — just keep practicing!

+## Check for Understanding

+Before moving on to the next lesson, check for your understanding of this material by describing in your own words the three steps of the Git workflow used to track and save changes in our work.

 ## Conclusion

 In this lesson, we've learned the basics of using Git to track a directory.